What is Kids on the Move?

 How do I get involved?

-To get involved, visit the Kids On The Move Volunteer Portal to create a user account and sign up for any opportunity labeled "Respite".
+Step 2: Visit the Kids On The Move Volunteer Portal to create a user account and sign up for any opportunity labeled "Respite."
+You will find this link at the end of Y-Serve's survey in step 1.

 I think that all the experiences I have in my program are meaningful because I get to help make little kids smile.
 But one week this semester we had 12 volunteers show up (which is a ton) and the volunteers almost outnumbered the children we were serving.
 That day was awesome because it was cool to see how many people are willing to give up four hours of their night on a random school night to serve others.